MilowB/DonatelloPyzza/README.md

 ## DonatelloPyzza

-A simple environment to help beginners learn Python in high school and at the university.
+DonatelloPyzza is a simple and educational game to help beginners learn Python in high school and university.

-A turtle can move through a grid and touch each cell until it finds the pizza.
+A turtle can move through a grid and touch each cells until it finds the pizza.
 This game can be used at several levels:
-- for young beginners: they can hard-code a path to help the turtle find its pizza
+- for young beginners: they can hard-code a path to help the turtle find its pizza and small mazes.
 - for beginners: they can develop intuitive heuristics to find the pizza
 - for intermediate or advanced developers: they can develop a complex path finding method or AI-based solutions.

-You can manually create the grid world in which the turtle moves.
-Soon you will be able to generate new environements automatically through the game API.

 ![View of the game (please go to the homepage of the project to watch this gif)](https://github.com/MilowB/DonatelloPyzza/blob/master/views/example.gif)